FREQUENTLY ASKED

 Answer:

-accredited, you may check the Commission’s Web site at https://www.commcle.org.
-If a course is not on the “List of
+course has been accredited, you may check the Commission’s Web site at https://www.commcle.org.
+If a course is not on the “List of Accredited

 and ink corrections to your report, sign it and return it with the filing fee